-Advice and Assistance
+Advice and assistance

 You may wish to submit a refined request in order that the cost of complying with your request may be facilitated within the 'appropriate limit'.
-In compliance with Section 16 of the Act, PSNI have considered how your request may be refined to bring it under the appropriate limit, and unfortunately on this occasion due to the PSNI recording system we are unable to offer you any refinement.
+In compliance with Section 16 of the Act, we have considered how your request may be refined to bring it under the appropriate limit, unfortunately at this time we can provide no refinement in relation to the requested PONI element of this request.
+However we have determined, that it is possible to provide you with information for PSD investigations alone within cost.